JuliaAI/DataScienceTutorials.jl/assets/literate/EX-AMES.md

 @show krb_best.knn_weight
 ```

-you can also use it to make predictions
+you can also use `mtm` to make predictions (which will be done using the best model)

 ```julia:ex29
 preds = predict(mtm, rows=test)